jpsca/proper/proper/middleware/README.md

 ## proper.middleware

+This folder contains the pipeline of funcions used to process a request, dispatch it to a controller, and prost-process the response.

-This functions that take a request, a response, and an application instance.
+Each of these functions take a request, a response, and an application instance.
 They return nothing, all side-effects must be on the request and/or the response instances.

-The middleware functions in this folder are for private use.
-For instance, even the URL matcher and controller dispatcher are implemented as middleware.